yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

 ## 🐣 Warm Up

 In your breakout room, have the person with the longest hair share their screen.
-Play [Flag Fest](https://flag-fest.herokuapp.com/flag-fest) as a small group.
+Play <a target="blank" href="https://flag-fest.herokuapp.com/flag-fest">Flag Fest</a> as a small group.
 Choose any region you'd like!

 ## 🌎 What is JavaScript?